-NOTE: For additional information about Windows passwords, such as screen-saver passwords:
+NOTE: For additional information about Windows passwords, such as screen-saver passwords, use one of these options:

-Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+- Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar.